DivineOmega/laravel-omega-search/README.md

 ##### Join Manually

 If you want to join tables that are not just linked by related keys you can manually add conditions to a join.
-To do this create a `new OmegaSearchJoin` and call the `addCondition` method to add your conditions.
+To do this create a new `OmegaSearchJoin` object and call the `addCondition` method to add your conditions.
 You must specify the local table name and the joined table name in the constructor.
 Optionally you can specify the join type, the default is `JOIN`

 When adding a condition the parameter on the left will automatically have the local table name prepended and the joined table name will be prepended to the right condition.